 Women represent 47 percent of the U.S. workforce, so a 50 percent female management rate should be expected, not exceptional.

 We don’t promote female employees to differentiate our business.
 We do it because we believe that the personal and professional growth of each employee is what allows our company to flourish.
 We encourage our employees to tackle new challenges, continuously push the envelope and take full ownership over their roles.
 By handling each employee’s career at PayJunction with this level of indiscriminate attention, we uphold a fair and equal workplace culture that supports all employees’ advancements.

 On a societal level, we have a long way to go to ensure that all young girls maintain a positive perception of their strengths.
 However, women in the workplace can come together here and now to inspire and support one another in their careers.
 They need not do this alone: Companies can demonstrate their commitment to inclusivity at an organizational level.
 They can sponsor events that promote diversity within the community and among local employers.

 PayJunction sponsors several Meetup groups that offer learning and networking opportunities to the community, including one specifically targeted at women in technology.
-Our next event is scheduled for August 12, and will include a free public-speaking workshop with Lisa Braithwaite, author of "Presenting for Humans: Insights for Speakers on Ditching Perfection and Creating Connection."
-This workshop is intended to support women in technology who want to develop and polish their public-speaking skills, and to foster meaningful dialogue on shared issues.
+Our next event is scheduled for September 28, and will include chocolate, networking and PowerPoint Karaoke!

 There are plenty of opportunities to increase inclusivity in the workplace, and everyone can play a part in promoting equality at every level of a business’s organization.
 By communicating about these topics and banding together with other women in technology, we can identify systemic issues and collaborate to find solutions that support us all.